OasisLMF/OasisLMF/README.md

 ## Installation

-The latest released version of the package can be installed using `pip`:
+The latest released version of the package, or a specific package version, can be installed using `pip`:

-    pip install oasislmf
+    pip install oasislmf[==<version string>]

 Alternatively you can install the latest development version using: